-In our opinion, the financial statements give a true and fair view of the financial position of St. Vincent Electricity Services Limited as of December 31, 2010, and of its financial performance, changes in equity and its cash flows for the year then ended in accordance with International Financial Reporting Standards.
+In our opinion, the financial statements present fairly in all material respects of the financial position of St. Vincent Electricity Services Limited as of December 31, 2011, and of its financial performance, changes in equity and its cash flows for the year then ended in accordance with International Financial Reporting Standards.